BastionDevs/serverplatform/CONTRIBUTING.md

-# Contributing to Bastion Server Platform
+# Contributing to Server Platform

-Thank you for your interest in contributing to the Bastion Server Platform!
+Thank you for your interest in contributing to the project!
 Whether you’re fixing a bug, adding a feature, or improving documentation, your help is greatly appreciated.

 ## Table of Contents